RichardDooling/Entertainment_Law/Life_Story_Rights/Life_Story_Rights.md

 In *Matthews v.
 Wozencraft*, the Fifth Circuit Court of Appeals, applying Texas law, said that, at least in Texas, there's no such thing as a property interest in one's life story.
-In passing, the Court distinguishes "life story rights" from  celebrity/publicity rights.
-We don't read about those rights, also known by far too many other names
+In passing, the Court distinguishes "life story rights" from  celebrity/publicity rights, also known by far too many other names
-(personality rights, celebrity rights, publicity rights or the right of publicity, appropriation of name or likeness), until next week, but the Court discusses them while struggling with the right of an individual to control the commercial use of his or her name, image, likeness, or other unequivocal aspects of one's identity.
+(personality rights, celebrity rights, publicity rights, or the right of publicity, appropriation of name or likeness), or the right of an individual to control the commercial use of his or her name, image, likeness, or other unequivocal aspects of one's identity.